VISORED420/Game_automation/notebooks/README.md

-### you can create your custom model using yolo8 collab notebook
+# You can create your custom model using YOLOV8 in Google Collab notebook